-Passengers claimed that the luggage belts were not working, leading to staff having to place all the suitcases together manually, causing a huge backlog.
+Passengers claimed that the luggage belts were not working, leading to staff having to place all the suitcases together manually, causing a huge backlog, that occured on 20 June.

 It’s reported that the events unfolding on Monday could see around 15,000 passengers impacted, in one of Europe’s busiest airports.